LinuxForHealth/nlp-insights/docs/examples/acd/adverse_event.md

 This could be leveraged by nlp-insights to determine that the event did not actually happen.

-In building the reference implementation, we did not have sufficient examples to determine if this approach would work well in practice.
+In building the reference implementation, we did not have sufficient examples to determine if this approach would work well enough to be of value in practice.
-In addition, ACD may or may not add additional functionality to solve this problem in the future.
+Another consideration was that additional functionality might someday be added to ACD that solves this problem in a better way.

 The determination of actuality is therefore still an area of research and construction.